 Businesses wishing to dispose of and/or recycle electronic waste should contact South Carolina DHEC at 800-768-7348 or visit their business electronic waste webpage by clicking here.

-For more information on E-Waste Recycling please click here to visit SC DHEC E-Cycle website.
+For more information on E-Waste Recycling for residential purposes, please click here to visit SC DHEC E-Cycle website.

 Clean each item.
 Items do not have to work, but make sure you have both lenses.

 WHERE: Residents can take items which are in good condition to The Store located at 1874 Hwy 90 or any drop-off location at the following SWA Recycling Convenience Centers: Socastee, Loris, Homewood, Jackson Bluff, Mount Olive, Aynor, Scipio Lane, Carolina Forest and Dorman's Crossroads.
 You can also hold a yard sale or donate the items to a charity.
 If the furniture is broken or not in good condition, please place it in the Bulk Waste containers at any SWA Recycling Convenience Center.

 Check to see if your office at work has prepaid mail-in bags to recycle empty printer cartridges.
 You can also setup a recycling program as a fundraiser for your school or business.

 WHERE: Ask a local mailing/shipping company if they could use packaging peanuts or contact the Expanded polystyrene (EPS) Industry Alliance for information on recycling and drop off locations.

-The Horry County Solid Waste Authority does not have a collection for plastic grocery bags.
+The Horry County Solid Waste Authority does offer a program for plastic bag recycling.